 Foundation / Corporation

-1) Mobilize Citizen/Community Action: Programs that organize people to take a stand on an issue and bring about a specific change.
+-Mobilize Citizen/Community Action: programs that organize people to take a stand on an issue and bring about specific change.
 Measurements would include both the numbers of people and outcomes of efforts.

-2) Policy Education: Programs that inform and educate policy makers, and/or the general public about the implications of various policy decisions.
+-Policy Education: programs that inform and educate policy makers, and/or the general public about the implications of various policy decisions.
 Key measurement would relate to the impact of such education changing minds, firming up commitments and making positive change.

-3) Administrative Action: Working with public utility regulators and others charged with writing the rules and policies to implement legislative actions.
+-Administrative Action: working with public utility regulators and others charged with writing the rules and policies to implement legislative actions.
 Key issues will include timing, aggressiveness, enforcement, etc.

-4) Sustainable Business/Community Solutions that build capacity, understanding, and commitment to clean energy and citizen engagement.
+-Sustainable Business/Community Solutions that build capacity, understanding and commitment to clean energy and citizen engagement.

-5) Pilot Projects: Test projects of promising ideas that if successful would have broad replication opportunities across the region and beyond.
-The Foundation is looking for ideas that have not been tried and/or successfully implemented elsewhere, including beyond the region
+-Pilot Projects: Test projects of promising ideas that if successful would have broad replication opportunities across the region and beyond.
+The Foundation is looking for ideas that have not been tried and/or successfully implemented elsewhere, including beyond the Upper Midwest region

 - Address root causes and create sustainable solutions.